kippisone/superchain/README.md

 The example above creates a chain with 3 items.
 Each item gets the same context object and calls the next chain-link.
 The final handler gets called as last one.

 Not only `callback functions` are supported.
 You deal with asynchronous code?
 Then use `generators` or `async functions`.
 We use [co](https://www.npmjs.com/package/co) to execute generators.
-Refer to their documentation to know more about generators.
+Look at to their documentation to know more about generators.

 ```js
 import Superchain from 'superchain'